 The CARES Act established the Employee Retention Tax Credit (ERTC) which provides a refundable payroll tax credit to organizations that were subject to full or partial COVID-19 shutdowns or whose gross receipts declined by a specified percentage when compared to the same quarter in the prior year.
 The Employee Retention Credit covers a capped amount of wages and health care benefit expenses per employee.
-The Center has filed amended payroll tax returns and expects to receive \$55,109 in ERTC refunds for payroll periods through December 31, 2020.
-Total ERTC refunds for payroll periods through December 31, 2021 totaled \$258,098 and are recognized as income in the accompanying financial statements.
+During 2021, the Center filed amended payroll tax returns for payroll periods through December 31, 2021 and received ERTC refunds totaling \$258,098 which are recognized as income in the year ended December 31, 2021.

-Note 15 - Subsequent events
+Note 16 - Subsequent events

-Management has evaluated subsequent events through March 4, 2022, which is the date the financial statements were available to be issued.
+Management has evaluated subsequent events through March 3, 2023, which is the date the financial statements were available to be issued.